 Balance is the fulcrum of emergent properties.
 (See post Tao As Emergent Property) Balance is the circle around which emergent properties play out.
 Balance runs the show.
 Balance is the least common denominator of existence — and non existence.
 Obviously, I can’t sing the praise of balance enough!

 (6) When I discuss this, people often disagree that aging confers wisdom, and so can’t accept ‘my’ solution for the ills of civilization.
 Oddly, everyone says they are wiser now than before — they just doubt most others are.
 I understand a younger person’s doubt; they have yet to acquire enough experience to verify this.
 However, older people’s doubt puzzles me.
 Is this because solutions that evolve naturally and exceedingly slow are unappealing?
 (See Don’t trust anyone under 60, And Then There Was Fire, and Counterbalancing I.Q., for more on the impact of a rising median age.)

 (8) The bio-hoodwink refers to the underlying biological forces that drive survival.
 These primal forces of attraction and aversion steer all life’s responses to stimuli.
 For example, sunshine attracts both human sunbathers and sunflowers.
 The difference between the two is the human capacity for thought.
 Attraction and aversion stimulate thought, which generates expectations.
-For example, take a sunbather’s desires or worries about a vacation at the beach.
+For example, take a sunbather’s desires or worries about a vacation at the beach… not so for the sunflower.
 The bio-hoodwink plays out this way:

 Attraction (need) + thought = desire, positive expectations.

 Aversion (fear) + thought = worry, negative expectations.